The blog

 Read

-AI-NativeJun 2026 · 7m
+AI StrategyJun 2026 · 7m

 Anthropic just shipped a model tier above Opus.
-The price doubled and the dials disappeared — and both of those facts tell you how to run an AI-native organization.
+The price doubled and the dials disappeared, and both of those facts tell you how to run an AI-native organization.

 Read

-AI-NativeJun 2026 · 10m
+AI StrategyJun 2026 · 10m

 A third of companies have an agent doing real work in production.
 Most of them built a heroic one-off: brilliant, fragile, and understood by exactly one engineer.
-That's not a capability — it's a liability with good PR.
+That's not a capability.
+It's a liability with good PR.

 Read